It was suggested that I make some examples of my work available, so I created this website. I live in Watford, Hertfordshire, United Kingdom.

 Galleys.
 In late 2009 whilst attempting to memorise some Morris music a simplistic French-sounding folk tune came to me unexpectedly.
-Never having written any music in my life I assumed it was a fluke, never to be repeated, but since then over 270 tunes, songs and compositions have arrived.
-Melodies still come out of the blue and also on demand but, not having had a formal musical education, I find myself on a journey learning how to really compose.
-Harmonies, development, structure, form, instrumentation, all that sort of thing.
+Never having written any music in my life I assumed it was a fluke, never to be repeated, but since then over 280 tunes, songs and compositions have arrived.
+Melodies still come out of the blue and also on demand but, not having had a formal musical education, I am now studying the principles of orchestral composition.

 CLM - Classical and Light Music Performance Club.
 I enjoy playing world folk music on accordion and sometimes on recorder or clarinet and much of my creative output is folk-influenced.
 In Watford and its surrounds there are many folk clubs, open mics and other opportunities to play.
 But for my more classically-oriented pieces the outlets are limited although my many kind friends in the folk world seem to welcome almost whatever I play.
 And there is certainly a discussion to be had about where one musical genre ends and another begins.

 The folk club 'singaround' is a traditional

 turn-and-turn about format.
 At a singaround event one evening in 2014 it

 occurred to me that a similar format for classical players would be nice.

 I visualised something like the musical salons and soirée s